2. A Marriage Sentence

 One of the guards at the door stepped forward.

-But inside, I was already screaming.
+But inside, she was already screaming.

 Download